abinit/abipy/README.rst

 Basic usage
 -----------

-There are a variety of ways to use AbiPy, and most of them are illustrated in the ``abipy/examples`` directory.
+There are a variety of ways to use AbiPy, and most of them are illustrated in the :file:`abipy/examples` directory.
 Below is a brief description of the different directories found there:

   * `plot <http://pythonhosted.org/abipy/examples/plot/index.html>`_

-    scripts showing how to produce plots with ``matplotlib``
+    scripts showing how to produce plots with matplotlib_

   * `notebooks <http://nbviewer.ipython.org/github/abinit/abipy/blob/master/abipy/examples/notebooks/index.ipynb>`_